awt15/project3/README.md

 			different cluster once the current one is full, it'll give us errors.
 	RM:
 		-RM can remove the files regularly, however, removing the files created by CREAT, it messes up sometimes.
-(We believe the RM function should be fine and that the problem lies within the CREAT function).
+It could be removed from bottom to top, but in random order, it messes up.(We believe the RM function should be fine and that the problem lies within the CREAT function).
 		-RM function will go into an infinite loop if trying to remove a file that does not exist.
 Unfinished Portions: